SergioETrillo/tigretoncio.github.io/_posts/2016-03-26-linked-lists.md

 head = {:data => 1, :next => nil}
 {% endhighlight %}

-This line will create a linked list that so far only contains one none.
+This line will create a linked list that so far only contains one node.
 So, that node is both the head and tail.

 ![LL1]({{ site.url }}/images/web_development/LL1.png)